 • Trauma

-• Stress management and emotion regulation
+• Stress management, burnout and emotion regulation

 • Family relationships (exploring previous dynamics, establishing boundaries and identifying patterns in relationships)

-• Identity exploration (gender, sexuality, religious deconstruction)
+• Identity exploration (gender, sexuality, or neurotype)

 Madeleine also offers assessment services.